 The WRVA is the tertiary cardiovascular referral center for all Veteran’s Administration medical centers in Northern New England.
 The WRVA is the only VA provider of tertiary cardiovascular care for a broad area of Northern New England which includes all of Maine, New Hampshire, Vermont, Massachusetts and significant portions of Connecticut and Rhode Island.

-Applications for the fellowship are accepted November through January from physicians who will have completed a three-year ACGME-equivalent accredited cardiovascular disease fellowship by the time the advanced heart failure and transplant/VAD cardiology program begins in July.
-All applicants must register and complete an application form.
+Application deadline for the fellowship is August 1st from physicians who will have completed a three-year ACGME-equivalent accredited cardiovascular disease fellowship by the time the advanced Heart Failure and Transplant/VAD Cardiology program begins in July.
+All applicants must apply through ERAS.